 Apprenticeships are available to people of all ages; anyone over the age of 16 living in England can apply.
 There are different entry requirements depending on the industry, job role and apprenticeship level.

 Apprenticeships can be used to up-skill and/or retrain employees of any age, including older workers or existing staff, as long as the apprenticeship is giving them new skills to enable them to achieve competence in their chosen occupation.

 It used to be the case that you had to work at least 30 hours a week to do an apprenticeship, but not any longer.
 The length of an apprenticeship is calculated on the basis of working for 30 hours per week.
 However, as long as you work 15 hours per week or more, you can still do an apprenticeship, it just takes longer.
 For example, if your apprenticeship course normally took 12 months for working the equivalent of 30 hours a week, if you worked just 15 hours a week, it would take you 24 months to complete the apprenticeship, because you need to complete the same number of ‘work hours’ over the duration of the course.
 If you worked 20 hours per week, it would take you 18 months to complete your apprenticeship.

-Apprenticeships are available from Level 2 (GCSE equivalent) right through to Levels 6 and 7 (equivalent to a Bachelor’s or Master’s degree).
+Apprenticeships are available from Level 2 (GCSE equivalent) right through to Level 6 (equivalent to a Bachelor’s degree).

 For more information, please visit the following website: